Choose a college

 WGU: It's true – it is never too late to go back to school!
 That's a great message to stand behind.
 So what is your favorite thing about being a mentor?

-Dave Hendricks: My favorite part of being a EWB mentor is helping people get started with college.
+Dave Hendricks: My favorite part of being an Orientation mentor is helping people get started with college.
 Most new students are excited, nervous, in a hurry, and scared to death.
-It’s a lot of fun to help everyone get the facts they need and get started so they can have the best possible experience at WGU.
+It's a lot of fun to help everyone get the facts they need and get started so they can have the best possible experience at WGU.

 WGU: It's great that you love to encourage your students.
 Since you have been in the business for so long, are there any online tools or research tips you can give to readers thinking about, or currently, working towards an online degree?